-To make two sides out of the one 8×22″ piece of plywood, I measured 1 1/2″ up from the bottom right, and 1 1/2″ down from the top left.
-Then used my track saw to cut along that diagonal line.
+To make two sides out of the one 8×22″ piece of plywood, measure 1 1/2″ up from the bottom right, and 1 1/2″ down from the top left.
+Then use a saw (I used my track saw) to cut along that diagonal line.

-I traced that diagonal line onto my 2×6 and cut it.
+Use one of the plywood pieces to traced the diagonal line onto a 2×6 and then cut it.

 To put the brackets together, I used scrap wood and a small scrap of 2×2 as backer to keep the sides even and move the center forward exactly 1 1/2″.